Tomb of Tutankhamun: Treasury

 In the doorway of the treasury stood a shrine on carrying poles topped by a statue of the jackal god Anubis, in front of which lay a fifth magic brick.
 Against the east wall of the treasury was a tall gilded shrine containing the canopic chest, in which Tutankhamun's internal organs were placed after mummification.
 Whereas most canopic chests contain separate jars, Tutankhamun's consists of a single block of alabaster carved into four compartments, each covered by a human-headed stopper and containing an inlaid gold coffinette that housed one of the king's organs.
 Between the Anubis shrine and the canopic shrine stood a wooden sculpture of a cow's head, representing the goddess Hathor.
 The treasury was the location of most of the tomb's wooden models, including more boats and a model granary, as well as many of the shabtis.
 Boxes in the treasury contained miscellaneous items, including much of the tomb's jewellery.
-A nested set of small coffins in the treasury contained a lock of hair belonging to Tiye, the wife of Amenhotep III, who is thought to have been Tutankhamun's grandmother.
+A nested set of small coffins in the treasury contained a lock of hair belonging to Tiye, the wife of Amenhotep III and mother of Akhenaten, who is thought to have been Tutankhamun's grandmother.
 One box contained two miniature coffins in which mummies of Tutankhamun's stillborn daughters were interred.